 What is your first impression of the University?

-What is your favorite hobby/cuisine/book/movie?
+What is your favorite hobby/cuisine/book/movie/TV show?

 I am a crafty sort of person, dabbling in a variety of hand crafts, though lately I have been mainly crocheting and slowly getting back into sketching.
 Food is also a big facet of my life, with a love for baking (be it bread or a variety of sweets, it’s all great), and large family dinners (though not as large or often as we used to considering the current affairs).
 I am slowly returning to reading for fun (besides finding neat articles relating to archiving items digital born), and tend to read science fiction or urban fantasy.

 University of Houston students are encouraged to register for upcoming sewing workshops provided by UH Libraries Makerspace specialists.